 To reimagine the digital environment in the best interests of children and young people, we focus our research on three areas: play in a digital world, beneficial uses of education data, and guidance for innovators.
 Our outputs from each of these work streams are informed by the voices of children and underpinned by research aimed at realising real world changes for children.

 The Digital Futures Commission (DFC) held an expert roundtable discussion to discuss current governance and practice in processing children’s education data.
-This report presents the range of views expressed at the roundtable together with participants’ recommendations and useful sources.
 It offers an insight into our unfolding work on beneficial uses of children’s education data and reflects work in progress.
-We warmly thank all the experts who gave their time to participate in the roundtable.
 The discussion will shape the DFC’s ongoing research on governance gaps and stakeholder responsibilities and contribute to a blueprint for education data governance in 2022.